j33433/MPowerTCX/README.md

 (todo)

 ## Problems with USB Thumb Drives
 This MPower Console appears to reject or even crash when a newer model USB drive is used.
-A 1GB drive is your best bet.
+A 1GB drive is your best bet

-If the USB logo fails to flash at the end of a ride, or the unit shuts off (crashes), you probably have an incompatible drive.
+If the USB logo fails to flash at the end of a ride, or the unit shuts off (crashes), you probably have an incompatible drive

 ## Problems with Files
 I only have one model of indoor bike.
-It's possible that your bike produces a different file format.
+It's possible that your bike produces a different file format

-If you file doesn't work, feel free to send it my way.
+If you file doesn't work, feel free to send it my way